Year End Wrap Up: Performing an Electrical Safety Program Audit to Help Protect Employees in the New Year

 Keep in mind that all efforts made by an employer to audit all of these programs is going to need to be documented.
 This is important as it aids in the employer’s ability to track the effectiveness and improvement of the program over time.
 Also, should the need arise to show proof that the program is being audited regularly, then those records will be available.
 In addition to auditing the procedures within an electrical safety program, we also want to make sure that we are auditing other critical safety measures that are required to be maintained and accurate.
 Some examples of this are equipment labeling required by NFPA 70E.
 As the owner of the electrical equipment containing such a label, a facility must make sure that any labels that state information such as available fault current or incident energy level be verified to still be accurate.
 If these labels are found to be inaccurate, or if the system changes in a manner that renders them inaccurate, they must be updated.
 This information about labels must be reviewed at least every five years to ensure they are still applicable.
 However, keep in mind that if nothing has changed that would warrant the need for new labels, existing labels that followed previous editions of NFPA 70E are not required to be changed or updated until they are found to be inaccurate.

 Electrical safety is a fluid process.
 It seems like every time we feel as though we have it all figured out, something pops up that teaches us just how much we have yet to learn.
 By reflecting on what went well and what maybe didn’t go so well, we can look back on the year and identify the learning opportunities and reinforce our strong suits.
-And as we look back on the year that has been 2020, even though I think we would all rather not, hopefully the bright shining star we see in our rear-view mirror is that we all had a safe and productive year in safety.
+And as we look back on the year that has been 2021, hopefully the bright shining star we see in our review mirror is that we all had a safe and productive year in safety.

 Learn more about NFPA 70E and find related resources by visiting the NFPA 70E electrical solutions webpage.